How do I access my applicant status page?

 If you are having trouble accessing your applicant status page, you can reset your password.
 To do this, you will need the original email with the subject line “Pomona College: Important Application Information” sent to you when you applied to Pomona College.
 If you cannot find this email, please email firstname.lastname@example.org, and we will resend the original email.
 Please indicate the correct email address for this correspondence.

 Will I receive a letter in the mail?

 All applicants are notified of their admission decisions online via their applicant status page.
-Admitted students will also receive a letter through the mail.

 When will I receive my financial aid award?

 If you submitted a complete financial aid application, are admitted and qualify for need-based aid from Pomona, your financial aid award accompanies your admission notification.
 If your family’s financial need could not be determined because of an incomplete application, a letter explaining the additional information that is required will be included in your portal.
 You may follow up with our Office of Financial Aid at email@example.com.